United States Chamber of Commerce: Climate change

+Free trade

+The U.S. Chamber has supported free trade agreements in recent years, such as the North American Free Trade Agreement and Trans-Pacific Partnership.
+It has opposed President Donald Trump's protectionist policies.
+In February 2025, the Chamber called for an end to the tariffs proposed by Trump during his second term in office, citing harms to businesses, workers, and consumers.

 Immigration reform

 The U.S. Chamber opposed President Donald Trump's executive order ending the Deferred Action for Childhood Arrivals program.
 The U.S. Chamber's Chief Policy Officer Neil Bradley said, "With approximately 700,000 DACA recipients working for all sorts of businesses across the country, terminating their employment eligibility runs contrary to the president's goal of growing the U.S. economy."

 The Chamber of Commerce has come under attack by populist conservatives and others for its support of "amnesty" for illegal immigrants.
 In 2014, Tom Donohue stated the Chamber will "pull out all stops" for the passage of immigration reform in Congress.
-According to The Washington Post, Donohue did not offer specifics with regard to provisions or bills on the matter, speaking generally about the impact immigration would have on the U.S. economy.
+According to The Washington Post, Donohue did not offer specifics with regard to provisions or bills on the matter, speaking generally about the impact that immigration reform would have on the U.S. economy.

-OSHA COVID-19 Vaccination Emergency Temporary Standard

-In early November 2021, the Biden Administration COVID-19 action plan set in motion OSHA's Emergency Temporary Standard (ETS) mandating COVID-19 vaccines or weekly testing for employees of companies with 100 or more employees.
-Numerous lawsuits were filed in several Federal appellate courts, and the Fifth Circuit granted a 30-day stay of the order.
-The U.S. Chamber did not file or join in any of the lawsuits, and in mid November Chamber vice president of employment policy Marc Freedman told CNBC that "employers still need to take this as a live ETS until it is definitively shut down... they should not bank on the preliminary actions of the 5th Circuit."
+In 2022, the Chamber of Commerce said it supported the doubling of legal immigration into the U.S. and a "permanent solution" for illegal immigrants who entered the U.S. as children.
+It said that these actions would reduce disruptions to supply chains and put a stop to increasing inflation rates.

+Non-compete agreements

+The Chamber of Commerce has lobbied against bans of non-compete agreements, as well as threatened to sue the Federal Trade Commission if it bans non-compete agreements.
+Non-compete agreements restrict the ability of workers to leave their jobs and work elsewhere or work independently.
+The Chamber has argued, "noncompete agreements are an important tool in fostering innovation and preserving competition."

 Lobbying expenditures

-The Chamber has emerged as the largest lobbying organization in America.
-The Chamber's lobbying expenditures in 2018 were nearly 30 percent larger than those of the second-biggest spender, the National Association of Realtors at $72.8 million.
+The Chamber ranked first in American lobbying expenditures each year from 2001 through 2019.
+As of 2022, the organization continues to be ranked first in cumulative, lobbying dollars (complete years beginning with 1998), surpassing the second-biggest spender, the National Association of Realtors, by more than $1 billion.